Toeinajana/ChatAppReactNative/README.md

 # Chatty is a chat app

-This project is about React Native, NodeJS and MongoDB.
+This project is about React Native, NodeJS, Socket.io and MongoDB.

 ** PS.
 I don't have time to work on getting data from database and show, but it works and data is saved, frontend and backend are connected.